-Rob’s Washington, DC-based practice involves counseling on the competitive implications of business strategies, regulatory matters, policymaking, and litigation.
+Rob’s Washington, DC-based competition and trade regulation practice involves counseling on the regulatory implications of business strategies, regulatory matters, policymaking, and litigation.
 He defends clients in complex litigation and in merger and regulatory reviews by the US Department of Justice, the Federal Trade Commission, the Committee on Foreign Investment in the US, and the Federal Communications Commission.
 Rob’s clients include media and telecommunications companies, health systems and providers, national retailers, trade associations, and life sciences and technology companies.

 - Strategic business planning and risk management

 - Antitrust issues in mergers and acquisitions / second requests

 - Complex litigation (class action and otherwise)